-If teamwork is a struggle for you, try and check in with yourself and determine whether the issue is something you have control over, and write in your self-evaluation about what you are doing to improve your teamwork efforts.
+If teamwork is a struggle for you, please try and check in with yourself and figure out whether the issue is something you have control over, and write in your self-evaluation about what you are doing to improve your teamwork efforts.

 Problem-Solving & Your Performance Under Pressure

-Problem-solving is a normal part of every job in existence and is consequently something every employee faces.
-While keeping good communication with managers creates an accessible resource for working through workplace problems, there isn’t always someone there to hold your hand and help you find your next steps in a tough situation.
+Problem-solving is a normal part of every job and is consequently something every employee faces.
+While keeping good communication with managers creates an accessible resource for working through workplace problems, there isn’t always someone there to hold your hand and help you find your next steps in a challenging situation.
 Sometimes, you must call the shots yourself, even if it’s difficult.

-In your self-evaluation, you can write about instances you’ve had to make tough choices on your own at work and what the results were, and how that felt for you as an employee.
+In your self-evaluation, you can write about instances you’ve had to make tough choices at work, what the results were, and how that felt for you as an employee.
 Some examples might be dealing with unhappy customers, running out of supplies for a project, or even coworker conflict resolution.
-Your ability to take initiative in solving problems independently is a great thing to talk about in your self-evaluation.
+Your ability to take the initiative in solving problems independently is a great thing to talk about in your self-evaluation.

-Solving high-stakes problems or resolving issues that are on a timed deadline could also be considered performing under pressure.
-Most work environments aren’t always smooth-sailing, and sometimes issues come up that raise the stakes of completing a project on time.
+Solving high-stakes problems or resolving issues on a timed deadline could also be considered performing under pressure.
+Most work environments aren’t always smooth-sailing, and sometimes problems come up that raise the stakes of completing a project on time.
 How do you handle these instances?
 Do you thrive when working under pressure?
-Describe some occasions in which you felt you performed well or not so well under pressure.
+Describe some occasions when you felt you performed well or not under pressure.

 Benefits of Self-Evaluations for Employees

-Considering one’s weaknesses can be difficult, but people are generally more receptive to constructive criticism that comes from someone familiar, even themselves.
-It is up to the individual to find the motivation to effectively make improvements and actively work towards them, but this may result in the development of some positive character attributes such as humility and patience.
+Considering one’s weaknesses can be difficult, but people are generally more receptive to constructive criticism from someone familiar, even themselves.
+It is up to the individual to find the motivation to make improvements and actively work towards them effectively, but this may result in developing some positive character attributes such as humility and patience.

-Self-evaluations are not meant to be complicated in that they are simply an employee’s feedback about his or her performance, but eventually.
-The employee’s self-evaluation is discussed with their manager to either backup their self-praise or assist in brainstorming how to navigate any areas requiring growth.
+Self-evaluations are not meant to be complicated; they are simply an employee’s feedback about his or her performance, but eventually.
+The employee’s self-evaluation is discussed with their manager to either back up their self-praise or assist in brainstorming how to navigate any areas requiring growth.

-When regular self-evaluations are gathered, the employee will also have the ability to look back and compare current to past feedback and then quantify any growth or progress on improvements they have made.
+When regular self-evaluations are gathered, the employee will also be able to look back and compare current to past feedback and then quantify any growth or progress on improvements they have made.

 Benefits of Self-Evaluations to the Employer

 The main benefit to employers of implementing self-evaluations is that managers and supervisors can better get to know their employees while gaining a better understanding of their perspective on their position.
-It’s a good way to get feedback on what their biggest workplace motivators are as well as what they believe inhibits their performance.
+It’s an excellent way to get feedback on their biggest workplace motivators and what they believe inhibits their performance.

 Team leaders can identify patterns when comparing one employee’s self-evaluation examples to another.
-And even track the growth and improvement progress of a single employee from one self-evaluation to the next.
+And even track a single employee’s growth and improvement progress from one self-evaluation to the next.

 Self-evaluations highlight an employee’s strengths and weaknesses so that managers can determine whether an employee’s skills are being put to good use.
-Adjustments can then be made that will improve workflow and fortify the work team.
+Adjustments can then be made to improve workflow and fortify the work team.

 Self-evaluations allow managers to hear directly from the employee exactly what areas they need help in so that suggestions can be made.
 And assistance given accordingly.
 While criticism in other performance reviews can be difficult to present to the employee without sounding discouraging, in self-evaluations, the employee has already itemized their own criticism.